 The sprinkler types used in the irrigation system for root trainer nursery and other control mechanisms like air, light, and temperature also help manage moisture.
 The limited bottle-size sprinklers help to prevent the depletion of water due to evaporation.

 The biologically inert raw material used is paper pulp coated with plastic or polythene.
 The potting medium should be sterile as well.
 Probably the best-suited Plastic torpedo pot method is beneficial to ensure better sanitation, rendering the jar immune to insect pests and pathogens.

 Plastic or polythene-covered paper pulp is the material used in producing root trainers, and there is no study available on the leakage of harmful compounds from these products.

 Using suitable colour and thickness of containers direct aeration and temperature through the opening at the bottom of the bottle, drainage holes, elevated platform, and special platforms irrigation schedules help balance light and temperature.

 The limited volume of the container, the basic structure, and the regular supply of nutrients in necessary amounts promote the availability of nutrients to the plant’s root system.
 This procedure eliminates waste.

 The superior quality potting medium also helps to preserve and supply nutrients efficiently to the roots in the root trainers.

 To resist root coiling, root trainers have special features, including vertical ribs.
 They have improved facilities for regulating moisture, air, light, nutrients, and temperature.
-This tends to mitigate root strangling, root twist, unsuitable root-shoot relation, and lack of growth in the lateral roots.
+This tends to mitigate root strangling, root twists, unsuitable root-shoot relations, and lack of growth in the lateral roots.